-We have a web-based expenses system called Concur, which replaces committee expense claim forms.
+We have introduced a web-based expenses system called Concur, which replaces committee expense claim forms and the Global Expenses system.
 The website can be used on all current web browsers and is also available on most smart phones and tablet devices.
 If you have any queries regarding Concur please contact John O'Connor on 020 7383 6458.